Yellowstone Wildlife Cabins PO Box 96 West Yellowstone, Montana 59758 406-646-7675

 We are happy to help our guests arrange their trips and give them advice on all of the wonderful things to see and do in the winter.
 Many of our guests ask when our favorite time of year is in Yellowstone National Park.
-It is resounding “in the winter”.
+It is a resounding “in the winter”.
 Yellowstone National Park is totally different in the winter than summer.
 Everything has its “winter attire on” – that is, it is blanketed in snow – geysers become truly a “winter wonderland” with all of the springs frosting the trees.
-Plus, the bison get white whiskers all around their faces.
+Plus, the bison get masks on - white whiskers all around their faces.
 Then, the geysers like Morning Glory with all of its rich colors – azure, green, blues, yellows and many other colors are offset by the white snow around them.
 Below is a photo of some snowmobiles outside the Bear Cabin.....click to enlarge.

 SNOWMOBILING: Outside Yellowstone National Park: With its extensive trail systems and the close proximity of the town to Yellowstone National Park, West Yellowstone is affectionately called the snowmobile capitol of the world.
 From West Yellowstone, you can enjoy hundreds of miles of groomed snowmobile trails in a three state region – Montana, Idaho, and Wyoming.
 This is the starting point to enjoy a winter wonderland of unparalleled beauty.
 Also, come and check out the West YellowstoneWorld Snowmobile Expo!

 Want trails?
 We got 'em!
 Imagine a long day of day cruising the 400-plus miles of groomed trails in the national forests and other public lands, then returning to the comfortable accommodations, snowmobiling camaraderie, and nightlife back in town.
 The next morning begins an entirely new adventure!